thisisRounakSingh/Web-Scraping-Using-Python/Readme.md

 That's basically how web scraping with Python works.
 It's like having a magic robot friend that can find information on websites and bring it back to you.
 Pretty cool, right?

+# How to view the CSV file in vscode?
+Watch this video.

 # Source Code

 Source code is present in [Scraper.py](github.com)